Flaykky/llm-benchmarks/docs/prompts.md

 - working with team skills
 - learning someone
 - planning project
-- do project via plan
+- do project with a plan
-- planning and do project
+- planning and doing project